skilesare/art_and_democratic_hypercatallaxy/the_pattern_language/dpy_deferred_payment.md

 **Often one wants to procure goods now with a promise to pay later.
 Often called a loan.
 How can currency accomplish this?**

 Money is an efficient way to measure value.
-Since unis of money are fungible, when one person offers X units for a good and another offers 2X, the good is measurably more valuable to the second.
-This may seem a silly example, but 2 cows are not necessarily more valuable than 1 cow.
-The 2 may be unhealthy or a different breed.

-As much as it can, a new form of money should maintain this property.
-1 unit should always be half as valuable as 2 units of the same currency.
+If a farmer wants to procure seeds for planting, he may pledge the proceeds of the sale of the crop as payment.
+How can we measure this value?
+Generally we enumerate the value of the seeds and expect an equally enumerated value to be paid later.

 Therefore: